abnormalhare/Accui4004/docs/5_CPU-Instructions.md

 # CPU Instructions
 This will get you acquainted with all the commands that are able to be run by the Intel 4004.
-All 2-byte commands are 2-cycle as well, aside from 2O.
-All data sent happens on timings X2 and X3.
+All 2-byte commands and SRC are 2-cycle.
+All data sent from the CPU happens on timings X2 and X3.
 This document will also help with writing programs for the disassembler
 ## Legend
 `X` - any number